 A witness is one who has filtered through one’s own senses what one’s own account of the truth is.

 I consider myself a witness to the resurrection.
-I have had enough experiences of risen life, even of mystical experience that I am convinced that Jesus is real; that he lives and reigns, that he empowers us through his Spirit.
+I have had enough experiences of risen life–even of mystical experience–that I am convinced that Jesus is real; that he lives and reigns today in our world, that he empowers us through his Spirit.
 Throughout my life I have found myself immersed in the mystery of God, Father, Son and Holy Spirit.

 I know this also, because Jesus has allowed me the ability to share his life with others, and they with me.
 Many others have deepened and enriched their faith as the Holy Spirit worked through me.